 Why do we plant churches?

-The Oak Church was planted from Mosaic in January 2011 by Chris and Lisa Mason, with a vision to establish an authentic missional Christian community in West Leeds and East Bradford.
-The new church continues to grow and see people added and baptised and, through growing small multiplying communities throughout the area, the church is having an increasing missional impact on the streets, workplaces and social gatherings of the two cities.
+The Oak Church was planted in from Mosaic in January 2011 by Chris and Lisa Mason, with a vision to establish an authentic missional Christian community in West Leeds and East Bradford.
+The church continues to grow and see people added and baptised and, through growing small multiplying communities throughout the area, the church is having an increasing missional impact on the streets, workplaces and social gatherings of the two cities.

 Got a question?

 If you have any questions, please fill in the form below and we'll get back to you.